whatcodehaveyougit/react-app-boilerplate/docs/setupHusky.md

 Run:

-npx husky-init && npm i huksy
+npx husky-init && npm i husky

 The directory 'husky' is installed at the root directory.